rayyan-14/loifoi-backend/README.md

 - Spring Data JPA
 - MySQL
 - HTML + JavaScript (basic)
-Application Properties has been removed to sav ethe credentials
+#Application Properties has been removed to save the credentials